Last Updated on Oct 22, 2024 by Vanessa Sequeira

 Founded in 1989, Tata Elxsi is involved in the design and development of computer software and hardware.
 The company operates in two segments: system integration and support and software development and services.

-• As per the Tickertape Scorecard, the stock has a profitability score of 8.2 out of 10, showing good signs of profitability and efficiency.
-The stock is overpriced and has no red flags.
+• As per the Tickertape Scorecard, the semiconductor company in India has a profitability score of 6.8 out of 10, showing good signs of profitability and efficiency.
+The stock is not in the overbought zone and has no red flags.

 Learn more about the stock’s performance here.